TracyGH/ReportInactivePPLicenses/README.md

 #### 5. Next, edit the Get All Power Automate Premium Users action and update the Url with your respective license SKU (see table below).
 <kbd>![image](https://github.com/user-attachments/assets/6e77d652-c76e-4cc7-a1ac-e504b32fd142)</kbd>

+#### 6. Save and voila!
+You've got an HTML formatted table ready for an email, Teams channel, or whatever!
+The table includes the Email and User Id values for any M365 accounts identified as being inactive.

 ## <a name="getLicenseSKU">Service Plan SKUs</a>
 | License Type | Commercial Tenant SKU | GCC Tenant SKU |